jonaspleyer/TOV-LE/README.md

 TOV-SingleSolve             |Solver         |Plots TOV results TOV-LE-SingleSolve-LESubs   |SolverLESubs   |Plots TOV and LE Results with theta substitution TOV-LE-SingleSolve-LESubs-InitialVals   |SolverLESubs   |Plots TOV and LE Results with theta substitution and different initial Values for A and p0
+TOV-Exponents-LESubs-InitialVals-Database-CalculateOnly |SolverLESubs   |Calculates TOV and LE Results and stores them in a mongo database.
+Requires running mongo server!
+TOV-Exponents-LESubs-InitialVals-Database-PlotResults   |-              |Only for plotting results calculated by above method.
 TOV-LE-SingleSolve-Logp        |SolverLogp     |Plots TOV results for q=log(p) solving method TOV-Terms                   |Solver         |Plots TOV results for different amounts of terms present